camchenry/boon/CHANGELOD.md

 - Unnecessary references (pointers) to small integers values have been removed, slightly improving performance.
 - Library dependencies have been updated, improving performance and fixing many issues.
 - Duplicate entries in the ignore list when merging default and project configuration, removing unneeded work on build.
+- Copy semantics for platform/bitness enums, which may have resolved some issues with cross-platform compatibility.

 ## [0.1.1] - 2020-02-11
 ### Fixed